edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ```python
 s = socket.socket(socket.AF_BLUETOOTH, socket.SOCK_STREAM, socket.BTPROTO_RFCOMM)
 ```
-And instead of using ip addresses, we need to know the MAC address of the server in the form nn:nn:nn:nn:nn:nn, where n can be either a number or a letter e.g 78:F8:2C:F0:2B:EC, and the port can be set to any number between 1 to 30
+And instead of using ip addresses, we need to know the MAC address of the server in the form 'nn:nn:nn:nn:nn:nn', where n can be either a number or a letter e.g 78:F8:2C:F0:2B:EC, and the port can be set to any number between 1 to 30

 <b>Note</b>: Bluetooth socket works fine in linux, but on Windows it doesn't seem to work.
 The module socket.AF_BLUETOOTH is